 Many residents utilize their private assets to cover their senior living and assisted living costs.
 Most residents utilize a combination of social security payments, pensions, veteran benefits, long-term care insurance, life insurance policy conversions, retirement savings, and assets, such as the sale of a house.Visit a Community Page to Request Community Pricing Based on Your Needs

-- Pay special attention to the balance between entrance fees and monthly fees.
+Pay special attention to the balance between entrance fees and monthly fees.
 There are two common financial arrangements to consider when paying for senior care:

-- Rental communities like Brightview Senior Living usually require one simple, all-inclusive Monthly Fee with an initial smaller community entry fee (varies by Brightview Community) and is comparable to what area seniors currently pay to occupy and maintain their homes each month.
-The monthly rent is usually higher than a CCRC, but since you don’t have to pay a large entrance fee, it typically costs less to live in a senior living rental community.
+Senior Living Rental communities like Brightview Senior Living usually require one simple, all-inclusive Monthly Fee with an initial smaller community entry fee (varies by Brightview Community) and is comparable to what area seniors currently pay to occupy and maintain their homes each month.
+The monthly rent is usually a little higher than a CCRC, but since you don’t have to pay a large entrance fee, it typically costs less to live in a senior living rental community.
 Additionally, there is a little more flexibility, when you move out, there is no forfeiture of money.
 There may or may not be added to your memory care or assisted living cost if you have add on care services.

-- Take the time to fully grasp exactly what is – and is not – included in the fee you are quoted.
+Take the time to fully grasp exactly what is – and is not – included in the fee you are quoted.
 It’s nearly impossible to make price senior living and assisted living cost comparisons on a rate until you understand what that rate includes and what additional fees may be added.

-- Some communities can lure residents with a low senior living and assisted living cost introductory rate, then add hidden fees, or implement large rent increases every year.
+Some communities can lure residents with a low senior living and assisted living cost introductory rate, then add hidden fees, or implement large rent increases every year.
 This can make it difficult for people on a fixed income to afford.
 Make sure you understand what increases you can expect in future years.